-Pursuant to the Amended Credit Agreement, the Company increased its previous \$400 million term loan B facility to the \$500 million Term Loan B and extended the maturity to May 11, 2024.
-Borrowings under the Term Loan B bear interest at an annual rate equal to, at the Company's option, either (i) LIBOR plus 2.25% or (ii) a base rate as set in the Amended Credit Agreement.
-At December 31, 2017, the interest rate on the Term Loan B was LIBOR plus 2.25%.
+In May 2017, pursuant to the Credit Agreement discussed above, the Company increased its previous \$400 million term loan B facility to the \$500 million Term Loan B and extended the maturity to May 11, 2024.
+Amendment No. 2 reduced the interest on borrowings under the Term Loan B to an annual rate equal to, at the Company's option, either (i) LIBOR plus 2.00% or (ii) a base rate as set in the Credit Agreement.
+At December 31, 2018, the interest rate on the Term Loan B was LIBOR plus 2.00%.
 The Term Loan B amortizes in equal quarterly installments in aggregate annual amounts equal to 1.0% of the original principal amount of \$500.0 million, with the balance due at maturity.
 Amounts borrowed under the Term Loan B that are repaid or prepaid may not be reborrowed.
 At closing, the Company drew down on the Term Loan B in full.
 Net proceeds, after the repayment of the previous \$400 million term loan B and certain transaction expenses payable at closing, were approximately \$114.3 million and were used to pay down a portion of the Revolver.
+Amendment No. 2 did not change the maturity dates existing under the Credit Agreement or result in any increase or decrease in outstanding borrowings.